What are your full names? When, where and how did you meet?

 How would you rate your wedding venue?

 I would 100% recommend Wynyard Hall.
 I might be biased, but I did look around at multiple venues including some in Leicester and this was by far the best.
-It was made even more perfect by being able to get married in the Chapel, so guests did not have to drive from the church to the reception.
+It was made even more perfect by being able to get married in the Chapel.
 We will be going back there to celebrate our 10th wedding anniversary.

 What was your favourite part of the day?